raatiniemi/sonar-objective-c/README.md

 - Warn instead of throwing uncatched exception if Lizard complexity report XML file is not available
 - Ensure OCLint violation reports are properly parsed and sent to SonarQube
+- Update available rules for OCLint
+- Include description from OCLint rules

 ### Prerequisites